-If you search “how to plan a trip,” you’ll find a zillion and one suggestions.
-But most trip planning tools skip over this MOST important first step: defining YOUR perfect travel experience.
+Wondering how to start planning for a trip?
+Most trip planning tools skip over this MOST important first step: defining YOUR perfect travel experience.
 Without YOU and YOUR goal clearly in mind, your planning will be all over the map.

-The #1 most important question to ask when planning a trip is THIS: “When I’m back at home, what will make me say, ‘Now THAT was a fantastic trip’?”
+The #1 most important question to ask when you start planning a trip is THIS: “When I’m back at home, what will make me say, ‘Now THAT was a fantastic trip’?”

 - Identify your GOAL: Your trip planning compass